CondeNast/Responsive-Design-Best-Practices/README.md

 #### Stack stack stack!

-I've included the media queries for the iPad landscape and portrait version, see if you can adjust the offers and payment options to be vertical, one on top of the other.
+Adjust the offers and payment options to be vertical, one on top of the other, when viewed in the iPhone.

 #### Fourthly